Evelyn Thomas: Life and career

 The follow-up single, "Masquerade", was taken from her third album, High Energy, released the same year.
 While it received heavy rotation in European clubs, it failed to break into the UK top 40.
 Later in the year, "Heartless" became her only single other than "High Energy" to chart outside of the dance charts in the US.
 "Heartless" peaked at number 84 on the Black Singles chart (later renamed the Hot R&B/Hip-Hop Singles & Tracks chart) in 1985.

 Though she would not return to the US pop or R&B charts, she had a dance chart hit with a cover of the Supremes' 1967 song "Reflections", peaking at number 18 on the Hot Dance Music/Club Play chart in early 1986.
 A second Thomas release that summer fared even better on the dance charts, with "How Many Hearts" narrowly missing the top 10, peaking at number 11.
 The two songs would later appear on Thomas' fourth album release, Standing at the Crossroads, in 1986.

 In 2009, Thomas and three others formed an entertainment company, called Eljopan Entertainment Incorporated.

 Thomas died on July 21, 2024, at the age of 70.
 Her death was acknowledged by Levine who premiered a posthumous song, "Out with the Old", in her honour on August 1, 2024.
+People reported that Thomas's daughter Kimberly, a vocalist who performs as YaYa Diamond, intended to record one of Thomas's unreleased songs as a tribute to her life and legacy.